Abstract (law)

-In law, an abstract is a brief statement that contains the most important points of a long legal document or of several related legal papers.
+In law, an abstract is a brief statement that contains the main information of a long legal document or of several related legal papers.

-Abstract of title
+Types of legislation

-The abstract of title, used in real estate transactions, is the more common form of abstract.
-An abstract of title lists all the owners of a piece of land, a house, or a building before it came into possession of the present owner.
+The abstract title, used in real estate transactions, is the more common form of abstract.
+An abstract title lists all the owners of a piece of land, a house, or a building before it came into possession of the present owner.
 The abstract also records all deeds, wills, mortgages, and other documents that affect ownership of the property.
 An abstract describes a chain of transfers from owner to owner and any agreements by former owners that are binding on later owners.

 Patent law

-In the context of patent law and specifically in prior art searches, searching through abstracts is a common way to find relevant prior art document to question to novelty or inventive step (or non-obviousness in United States patent law) of an invention.
+In the context of patent law and specifically in prior art searches, searching through abstracts is a common way to find relevant prior art document to question for novelty or inventive step (or non-obviousness in United States patent law) of an invention.
 Under United States patent law, the abstract may be called "Abstract of the Disclosure".